 Tribe Alive – Purses and jewelry made by artisans partners all over the world.
 Artisans are employed at fair trade wages, a safe job, sustainable income and a chance to determine their own future.
+Buy on Amazon!.

 The Little Market – A fair trade marketplace who is committed to identifying and partnering with artisan groups with limited access to markets due to their remote locations, their small-scale production, or their lack of technical support.

 To The Market – A marketplace of survivor-made goods from around the world.
 To the Market also offers their local partners trend forecasting and basic mental health resources.